Nyala: Ecology and behavior

 The nyala is active mainly in the early morning and late afternoon.
 It browses during the day if temperatures are 20–30 C and during the night in rainy season.
 These antelopes rest in thick bushes during the hot hours of the day.
 The nyala is very shy and cautious in nature, and often remains hidden rather than coming out in the open.
 Most sightings of the nyala in the wild are at water holes.
 But in protected areas they become less shy and often come out in view of tourists.

 Nyala groups are according to sex or mixed.
 Herds usually browse and drink water together.
 Each group consists of two to ten individuals.
 A study in Zinave National Park at Mozambique showed that 67% of the observations were of groups of one to three nyalas, and the rest of the herds consisted of up to 30 nyalas.
 Herds often broke up and re-formed.
 Generally adult males remain alone.
 Females often remain near their mothers when they have their offspring, so the relationships in female herds may be closer than those of males.

 Alert and wary in nature, the nyala use a sharp, high, dog-like bark to warn others in a group of danger.
 This feature is mainly used by females.
 They also react to the alarm calls of impala, baboon and kudu.
 The impala has been found to react to the calls of the nyala as well.
-The main predators of nyala are lion, leopard, cheetah, spotted hyena, African wild dog and nile crocodile while baboons and raptorial birds are predators of juveniles.
+The main predators of nyala are lions, servals, leopards, cheetahs, spotted hyenas, African wild dogs, Southern African rock pythons and Nile crocodiles, while chacma baboons and birds of prey, such as tawny eagles, crowned eagles, bateleurs and possibly jackal buzzards are predators of juveniles.